Skip to main content

 1. Program Administration and Leadership Concentration

-This concentration is for students who currently work as program directors or assistant directors; or, for teachers or other professionals that would like to advance to program director positions.
-By taking courses in this concentration, students will qualify to work as NAEYC Pedagogical and Operational Administrators for accredited early childhood programs serving children ages birth-age 8.
+This concentration is for students who currently work as program directors or assistant directors, or for teachers or other professionals that would like to advance to program director positions.
+By taking courses in this concentration, students will qualify to work as NAEYC Administrators in accredited early childhood programs serving children ages birth-age 8.

-In this concentration, students will understand the many facets of leadership that encompass the work of the early childhood program administrator.
-Students will gain an understanding of early childhood curriculum and how to work with families, as well as the human resource and fiscal responsibilities of program directors.
-One 3-credit culminating practicum and one 3-credit Capstone course is required for this concentration where students work under the guidance of a mentor leader.
+In this concentration, students will study the many facets of leadership that encompass the work of the early childhood program administrator.
+Students will gain an understanding of early childhood curriculum and how to work with families, as well as the human resource and financial responsibilities of program directors.
+One 3-credit culminating practicum and one 3-credit Capstone course is required for this concentration where students work under the guidance of a mentor leader with experience in NAEYC accreditation for programs serving young children.
 Students who already qualify as NAEYC administrator’s, or directors that have at least four years of administrative experience, will be able to document their experience to have the practicum requirement waived.
-Course instructors will work with students to create a practicum experience that is respective of the student’s time, current work obligations, as well as prior experiences in early childhood administrative or leadership roles.
-The following additional Early Childhood Education courses are required for students enrolled in this track.
+Academic Advisors will work with students to create a practicum experience that is respective of the student’s time, current work obligations, as well as prior experiences in early childhood administrative or leadership roles.
+The following additional Early Childhood Education courses are required for students enrolled in this concentration.

 ECE 222: Curriculum for Young Children: Methods and Techniques